moodmosaic/blog/_posts/2023-01-20-pandora-part-1.md

 )
 ```

-I *very much* like this approach.

-Any function that meets the following criteria is essentially a test cadidate:
+In a Clarity contract, any function that meets the following criteria is essentially a test cadidate:

-* The function has a certain visibility (*private* by default)
+* The function has a certain type of visibility (defualt *private*, configurable)
-* The function name starts with *test* (configurable)
+* The function name starts with *xyz* (default *test-*, configurable)
 * If a function named *beforeEach* exists, it can be executed before each test is run

-## TypeScript and Clarity tests

-If a test function takes parameters, these can be auto-generated using a [fuzzer](https://blog.nelhage.com/post/property-testing-is-fuzzing) and then the test can run multiple times (*250* by default)
+In both cases (tests written in TypeScript and tests written in Clarity) when a test function takes parameters, these can be auto-generated using a [fuzzer](https://blog.nelhage.com/post/property-testing-is-fuzzing) and then the test can run multiple times (default *250*, configurable).